+We are dependent on the continued operation of our production facilities and the loss or shutdown of operations over an extended period could have a material adverse effect on our financial condition, or results of operations.
 The Company maintains property, business interruption, products liability and casualty insurance policies which we believe are in accordance with customary industry practices, as well as insurance policies covering other types of risks, including pollution legal liability insurance.
-However, some of these potential manufacturing hazards and risks may not be insurable, and when they are insurable, there can be no assurance that the insurance coverage would be sufficient to cover any or all losses resulting from the occurrence of any of these events or that insurance carriers would not deny coverage for these losses even if they are insured.
+However, some of these potential manufacturing hazards and risks may not be insurable.
+Moreover, even when insurable, the insurance coverage may not be sufficient to cover all losses resulting from the occurrence of any of these events.
 Each of these insurance policies is subject to customary exclusions, deductibles and coverage limits, in accordance with industry standards and practices.
 As a result of market conditions, premiums and deductibles for certain insurance policies can increase substantially and, in some instances, certain insurance may become unavailable or available only for reduced amounts of coverage.
 There is also a risk, beyond the reasonable control of the Company, that an insurance carrier may not have the financial resources to cover an insurable loss.
 As a result, the occurrence of any of these events could have a material adverse effect on the Company's business, financial position, results of operations and cash flows.